AlphaBeta906/UUN/src/docs/world/shaglas/comms-06.md

     </div>
 </div>
 </div>

-<b>NOTE</b>: Text written in <i>italics</i> are deciphered by code-breakers.<br><br>

 <div class="pl-[15px] pr-[15px]">
-{% renderTemplate 'md' %}
 Hello, this is the Broken Arrow.
-Do not respond to this message. (x4).
+Do not respond to this message.<br>
-Hello.
-This is the Broken Arrow.
-A Notification has been sent by the Supreme Undying Leader that you should Worship.
-Failure to comply with our demands will lead to the destruction of the ports at *Yibble, Samarin, and Divore in Kelais*
-We have warned you enough.
-{% endrenderTemplate %}
+The Following locations will be targeted: [undecipherable language and static]<br>
+This is for your own benefit.<br>
+Again, The Following locations will be targeted: [undecipherable language and static]<br>
+This is for your own benefit.<br>
+We know that you will try to stop us.<br>
+Airstrikes will target [undecipherable language and static] on the Sworth.<br>
+Again, Airstrikes will target [undecipherable language and static] on the Sworth.<br>
+You will be given 24 hours to prepare to defend [undecipherable language and static].<br>
+Good luck.
 </div>
 {% endslottedComponent %}